How to Decorate Your Home for Christmas

 With so many places to hang Christmas decorations, people tend to forget about the chandelier.
 Add bows, strings of Christmas beads, or color-coordinated ornaments to make your chandelier stand out.
 You can even top your chandelier with a wreath or weave fresh garland around it for a natural accent.

-Incorporate nature-inspired decorations into your Christmas arrangement for a thoughtful nod to the winter season.
+Incorporate nature-inspired decorations into your Christmas arrangement.
 Pinecone garlands and flower arrangements with holly berries are fitting options that bring touches of nature into your home.
 Create your own natural centerpiece by displaying your favorite winter elements in a decorative bowl or tray.
 A combination of evergreen sprigs, cinnamon sticks, and scented pinecones makes an aromatic accent that will supply your home with holiday ambiance all season long.

 A classic red-and-green Christmas color scheme is sure to fill your home with glad tidings.
 Embrace traditional Christmas decor with shiny red and green globe ornaments on your tree.
 Decorating with red candlesticks is a time-honored way to set the holiday mood, in addition to fresh wreaths that give off comforting pine aromas.

-If traditional isn’t your style, opt for a unique Christmas color scheme.
+If traditional isn’t your style, resist the red.
 Make your home merry and bright by decorating with bright shades of blue, pink, and orange.
 Don’t be afraid to go all out by using a colored Christmas tree that makes a decorative statement.

 Amp up your typical Christmas setup by creating a thematic arrangement.
 Designing your decor around a specific theme helps to solidify the ambiance you are trying to create.
 You can add a touch of whimsy with a Santa’s workshop theme or keep it classy with a winter wonderland.
 Your theme can also simply mimic your decorating style.
 Farmhouse Christmas decor, for example, blends nicely with a Farmhouse style home.